-a.
+- a.
 Complete the Checkout Sheet (available from the Student Services Office) and return keys, etc. to the Main Office.
-Please note that failure to complete and return this form may result in non-approval of the candidate certification and failure to graduate.

-b.
-All research materials accumulated during a student's tenure including the yellow copy of the laboratory notebook should be turned in to the student's supervisor, if applicable.
-In the case of certain sponsored programs the University has a legal custodial responsibility for such materials.
+Please note that failure to complete and return this form may result in non-approval of the candidate certification and failure to graduate. - b.
+All research materials accumulated during a student's tenure, including the yellow copy of the laboratory notebook and appropriate electronic files and codes, should be turned in to the student's supervisor, if applicable.
+In the case of certain sponsored programs, the University has a legal custodial responsibility for such materials.